Nanjing Massacre denial: History and censorship during the war

 Historian Tokushi Kasahara notes, "Some deniers argue that Nanjing was much more peaceful than we generally think.
 They always show some photographs with Nanjing refugees selling some food in the streets or Chinese people smiling in the camps.
 They are forgetting about Japanese propaganda.
 The Imperial Army imposed strict censorship.
 Any photographs with dead bodies couldn't get through.
-So photographers had to remove all the bodies before taking pictures of streets and buildings in the city [...]
+So photographers had to remove all the bodies before taking pictures of streets and buildings in the city ...
 Even if the photos were not staged, the refugees had no choice but to fawn on the Japanese soldiers.
-Acting otherwise meant their deaths..."
+Acting otherwise meant their deaths".

 Revived international interest in the Nanjing Massacre

 Iris Chang's 1997 book, The Rape of Nanking, renewed global interest in the Nanjing Massacre.
 The book sold more than half a million copies when it was first published in the US, and according to The New York Times, received general critical acclaim.
 The Wall Street Journal wrote that it was the "first comprehensive examination of the destruction of this Chinese imperial city", and that Chang "skillfully excavated from oblivion the terrible events that took place".
-The Philadelphia Inquirer wrote that it was a "compelling account of a horrendous episode that, until recently, has been largely forgotten."
+The Philadelphia Inquirer wrote that it was a "compelling account of a horrendous episode that, until recently, has been largely forgotten".
 The text, however, was not without controversy.
 Chang's account drew on new sources to break new ground in the study of the period.
-Japanese ultra-nationalists maintained that the Nanjing Massacre was a fabrication which sought "to demonize the Japanese race, culture, history, and nation."
+Japanese ultranationalists maintained that the Nanjing Massacre was a fabrication which sought "to demonize the Japanese race, culture, history, and nation".

 Massacre affirmation vs. massacre denial

-Takashi Hoshiyama characterizes opinion in Japan about the Nanjing Massacre as "broadly divided into two schools of thought: the massacre affirmation school, which asserts that a large-scale massacre took place, and the massacre denial school, which asserts that, a certain number of isolated aberrations aside, no massacre took place."
+Takashi Hoshiyama characterizes opinion in Japan about the Nanjing Massacre as "broadly divided into two schools of thought: the massacre affirmation school, which asserts that a large-scale massacre took place, and the massacre denial school, which asserts that, a certain number of isolated aberrations aside, no massacre took place".